Kentucky Derby winner Sovereignty won't run in the Preakness, dashing Triple Crown possibility

 Kentucky Derby winner Sovereignty won’t run in the Preakness, dashing Triple Crown possibility

-Kentucky Derby winner Sovereignty will not run in the Preakness Stakes, ending any chance at a Triple Crown for a seventh consecutive year.
+Kentucky Derby winner Sovereignty will not run in the Preakness Stakes, officials announced Tuesday, meaning there won’t be a Triple Crown champion for a seventh consecutive year.

-“We received a call today from trainer Bill Mott that Sovereignty will not be competing in the Preakness,” 1/ST Racing executive VP Mike Rogers said Tuesday.
+“We received a call today from trainer Bill Mott that Sovereignty will not be competing in the Preakness,” said Mike Rogers, executive VP of 1/ST Racing, which operates the Preakness.
 “We extend our congratulations to the connections of Sovereignty and respect their decision.”

-Mott told Preakness officials the plan will be to enter Sovereignty in the Belmont Stakes on June 7.
-Mott on Sunday morning foreshadowed skipping the Preakness in the name of long-term interests.
+Mott told Preakness officials the plan will be to enter Sovereignty in the Belmont Stakes, the third jewel of the Triple Crown, on June 7 at Saratoga Race Course in upstate New York.
+Mott on Sunday morning had foreshadowed skipping the Preakness in the name of long-term interests.

 AP horse racing: https://apnews.com/hub/horse-racing